apioo/fusio-docs/docs/backend/api/connection/sql-advanced.md

 # SQL Advanced

-The connection uses the Doctrine DBAL library to connect to a database.
+Creates a connection to a SQL server using a URL format.
 Please visit the official [documentation] for detailed information about the URL format.

 ## URL